tpope/fivemat/README.markdown

 ### MiniTest

-Change `require 'minitest/autorun'` to `require 'fivemat/minitest/autorun'`.
+On MiniTest 5, it's loaded automatically as a plugin, and there's nothing else to do.
+Otherwise, change `require 'minitest/autorun'` to `require 'fivemat/minitest/autorun'`.
 Or with Rails, add `require 'fivemat/minitest'` to `test/test_helper.rb`.
 If it doesn't work, you may need a newer version of MiniTest.
 (Add `gem 'minitest'` to your Gemfile if it's not there already.)

 ### RSpec